 The common characteristic of the small grant is the provision of limited funding for a short period of time.
 Examples of the types of projects that IDSP support include the following:

-Application deadline for Cycle 1 (Spring) and for Cycle 2 (Fall) will be advertised through the UMMC intranet and the Pediatrics’ Listserv.
+Application deadline for Cycle 1 (Spring) and for Cycle 2 (Fall) will be advertised through the UMMC Intranet and the Pediatrics’ Listserv.
 An application may be accepted outside the routine cycles in exceptional circumstances and with a prior approval by the vice chair.
 IDSP awards are made for a one-year period only.

 Electronic copies of the application form and research proposal (IACUC, IRB) should be submitted to PedsDiscoveryCouncil@umc.edu no later than the deadline for each funding cycle.

-Note these administrative requirements: Page limitations indicated throughout the application will be strictly enforced.
+Please note the following administrative requirements: Page limitations indicated throughout the application will be strictly enforced.
 Applications should reflect NIH font sizes only, minimum size 11.0 Arial, Helvetica, Palatino or Georgia.

 Institutional policies and guidelines in the above compliance areas are available from the Office of Research website.
 Applications submitted with a “pending” status for Animal and Human research need to be submitted to the IACUC and the IRB respectively, when the IDSP application is submitted.
 No award will be made until protocol approval is provided to the Pediatric Discovery Council; applicants will have a maximum of 30 days after the anticipated award date to obtain assurance approvals from the appropriate committee(s).
 A delay in obtaining assurance(s) approval will not extend the end date of the award period.